 Example: To get more electricity, an industrialist may want more dams.
 But this may submerge the land and disrupt the lives of people who are displaced, such as tribes.

 - One common thing among all people is the desire for more income.
-With this income they buy goods and services for their daily needs.
+With this income, they buy goods and services for their daily needs.
 Quality of life depends on non-material things also.

-Example- A job may give you less pay but may offer regular employment that enhances your sense of security.
+Example: A job may give you less pay but may offer regular employment that enhances your sense of security.

-Example: A landless rural labourer may desire more days of work and better wages at the individual level; but at national level he may want good education and health facilities in the local area.
+Example: A landless rural labourer may desire more days of work and better wages at the individual level, but at the national level, he may want a good education and health facilities in the local area.

 - The average income can be calculated by dividing national income by the population.
 It is also called per capita income.

 - Education and health also play an important role in the country’s development.

-(i) Infant Mortality Rate (IMF): It indicates the number of children who die before the age of one year, as a proportion of 1000 live children born in that particular year.
+(a) Infant Mortality Rate (IMF): It indicates the number of children who die before the age of one year, as a proportion of 1000 live children born in that particular year.

-(iii) Net Attendance Ratio: It is the total number of children of age group 6-10 attending school as a percentage of a total number of children in the same age group.
+(c) Net Attendance Ratio: It is the total number of children of age group 6-10 attending school as a percentage of a total number of children in the same age group.

-- Human development index is the quality of life index prepared by UNDP.
+- The human development index is the quality of life index prepared by UNDP.

-(ii) Gross Enrollment Ratio: It shows the enrollment ratio in primary schools, secondary schools and in higher education.
+(b) Gross Enrollment Ratio: It shows the enrollment ratio in primary schools, secondary schools and in higher education.

-(iii) Per Capita Income: It is calculated in dollars for all countries so that it can be compared.
+(c) Per Capita Income: It is calculated in dollars for all countries so that it can be compared.

 Adding all the three indicators and dividing by 3, gives the human development index: